oiwjewe/network-security-detector/README.md

 <h3>Usage:</h3>

-<p><small>To run this script, you will need to use the Docker image available in Docker Hub.
-For this, follow the instructions bellow.</small></p>
+<small>To run this script, you will need to use the Docker image available in Docker Hub.
+For this, follow the instructions bellow.</small>

 For other distributions and systems or troubleshooting errors that may occur during Docker installation in your environment, please refer to the official Docker documentation at https://docs.docker.com/get-docker/